vicentinileonardo/daytrip/README.md

 {
   "status": "error",
   "code": 500,
-  "message": "Unable to communicate with database"
+  "message": "Unable to communicate with destinations database" }
-}
 ```